Spice up chili night with this family-friendly side dish!

 - Let batter rest for 10 minutes while waffle iron heats up to medium-hot (not the highest temperature).
 At the same time, preheat oven to 225F and place a wire cooling rack over a baking tray; set aside.

 - Brush hot waffle iron with canola oil or spray with cooking spray.
-Use a ladle to pour waffle batter into compartments (mine takes 1/4 cup batter per waffle) Cook about 4 minutes, until lightly browned.
+Use a ladle to pour waffle batter into compartments (mine takes 1/4 cup or 60 mL batter per waffle) Cook about 4 minutes, until lightly browned.
 Use a silicone spatula to gently ease them out of the waffle iron and place on the wire cooling rack.
 Transfer rack and baking tray to warmed oven.

 - Once cooled, leftover waffles can be wrapped and stored in the fridge for 3 days or the freezer for 3 months.
 Reheat them in the toaster or oven.